Janice Semple, Director

 Our mission is to provide high quality long-daycare and kindergarten services to Hobson’s Bay children and their families.

-We value the importance of play based learning and offer a wide range of experiences based on each child’s interests, ability and age and stage of development.
-Literacy, numeracy and an appreciation of the arts are integrated into the program on a daily basis.
+We value the importance of play-based learning and offer a wide range of experiences based on each child’s interests, ability and age and stage of development.
+Literacy, numeracy, physical activity and an appreciation of the arts are integrated into our curriculum on a daily basis.

-We believe that children maximise their learning through having choice, therefore we regularly implement an indoor /outdoor program to enable the children to move freely from one environment to another and to provide opportunities for siblings to play together.
+We believe that children develop their learning through having choice, therefore we regularly implement an indoor /outdoor curriculum to enable the children to move freely from one environment to another and to provide opportunities for siblings to play together.

-Our centre is inclusive of all cultures and respects and embraces Aborigines and Torres Strait Islanders.
+Our service is inclusive of all cultures and respects and embraces Aboriginals and Torres Strait Islanders.

-Sustainable practices and respect for the environment are embedded in our centre; this is integrated into the program and reflected daily through staff role modelling and discussions with children.
+Sustainable practices and respect for the environment and resources are embedded in our service.
+This is integrated into the curriculum and reflected daily through educator role modelling and engaging in discussions with children.
 Providing children and families with a sense of ownership and responsibility for the resources and environment encourages our community to protect and value what we have.

-We believe that every employee at The Range plays an important role in each child’s sense of belonging through positive and supportive interactions, modelling appropriate respectful behaviour and displaying genuine interest and concern for each and every child and their family.
+We believe that every educator at The Range Children’s Centre plays an important role in each child’s sense of belonging through positive and supportive interactions, modelling appropriate respectful behaviour and displaying genuine interest and concern for each and every child and their family.

-Developing caring and mutually respectful relationships with the children in our centre and their families is important to us and this is achieved through open communication and by educators taking the time to share aspects of each child's day with families.
+Developing caring and mutually respectful relationships with the children and families is important to us.
+This is achieved through open communication and by educators taking the time to share aspects of each child’s day with the families.

-Listening to children's voices and responding to them positively builds each child's sense of belonging.
-Including their thoughts and ideas in decision making within the rooms plays a major role in developing the educational program and our centre philosophy.
+Listening to children’s voices and responding to them positively builds each child’s sense of belonging.
+Including their thoughts and ideas in decision making within the rooms plays an important role in developing the educational curriculum and our centre philosophy.

-We believe through providing a service that has a holistic approach to each child we will continue to build their confidence, their self-esteem and assist them in building respect for each other which will lay the foundation for resilient independent young people, well equipped to participate in life.
+We believe supporting the children’s holistic development will continue to build their confidence, their self-esteem and assist them in showing respect for each other.
+This will lay the foundation for resilient independent young people who are well equipped to participate in life.

 Through forming strong partnerships with families and their children and by maintaining open communication we embrace a holistic learning environment that will assist children to become confident and resilient with respect for themselves, the wider community and the environment.